sph-mn/sph-db/other/documentation/internals.md

   * new identifiers are increments
   * counter initialised on open from finding max used identifier
 * types
+  * registered in the system lmdb database
   * have names
   * have information about fields
-  * persist in the system btree
 * fields
   * fields have names
   * fields are accessed by field index/offset and optionally name via translation function